homelessness

 by David Garcia, Executive Director, The Society of St. Vincent de Paul Los Angeles

-The recent wildfires that have devastated Los Angeles and its neighboring communities bring the threat of homelessness ever closer to countless doorsteps.
+The wildfires that devastated Los Angeles and surrounding communities have brought the threat of homelessness ever closer to countless doorsteps.

-I’m not just talking about the tens of thousands of people that have been displaced due to the fires, many of whom face the awful challenge of finding a place to live and rebuilding their lives after their home was destroyed.
-All sorts of establishments have also been destroyed — offices and shops, restaurants and schools, parks and recreation centers.
-According to Morgan Stanley, an estimated 20,000-40,000 jobs have been lost from the fires — another devastating and long-term impact.
+I’m not just talking about the tens of thousands who were displaced by the fires, many of whom face the awful challenge of finding a place to live and rebuilding their lives after their home was destroyed.
+All sorts of establishments were also destroyed — offices and shops, restaurants and schools, parks and recreation centers.
+According to Morgan Stanley, an estimated 20,000-40,000 jobs were lost from the fires — another devastating and long-term impact.
 For many Californians, this job loss and profound disruption pushes them closer to the brink of homelessness.
-Effective, preventative intervention needs to happen now — before it’s too late.

 Make no mistake: Even before the fires, California residents have been struggling.
 The average median rent in California is already $2,763 — 38% higher than the national average, according to Zillow — and that was before the housing supply in Los Angeles took a catastrophic hit.
 Many Californians need to find a new job, a new home, or both – when they were already struggling to keep up with rent and feed their families.
 That situation puts far too many California families far too close to the edge of homelessness.